-Smartphone Video Storytelling – The textbook for mobile journalism.
+Smartphone Video Storytelling – The textbook for mobile journalism used by top journalism schools.

 Designed for instructors to help their students quickly master the techniques for making compelling short-form video content with a smartphone.